drankit/plotting/README.md

 For each plot I

-* Constructed the plot and save it to a PNG file with a width of 480 pixels and a height of 480 pixels.
+* Constructed the plot and saved it to a PNG file with a width of 480 pixels and a height of 480 pixels.

-* Nameed each of the plot files as `plot1.png`, `plot2.png`, etc.
+* Named each of the plot files as `plot1.png`, `plot2.png`, etc.

 * Created a separate R code file (`plot1.R`, `plot2.R`, etc.) that constructs the corresponding plot, i.e. code in `plot1.R` constructs the `plot1.png` plot.
-Your code file **should include code for reading the data** so that the plot can be fully reproduced.
-You should also include the code that creates the PNG file.

 * Added the PNG file and R code file to your git repository